engineyard/engineyard-jenkins/README.md

     gem install engineyard-hudson

-You might also like the `hudson` CLI to play with your Hudson CI from the command line:
+This will also install the `hudson` CLI to interact with your Hudson CI from the command line.

-    gem install hudson

 ## Assumptions